LSSTDESC/qp/docs/getting_started/basicusage.md

 * Working with a qp ensemble
     * objdata, metadata, and ancil tables
-    * What methods can be called for ensembles of all types (i.e. the scipy ones, maybe table like in scipy, also link to scipy for more info)
+    * Show a couple of the more important methods that can be called, link to the ensemble methods page which lists all of them
     * basics of how to convert to different parameterizations (more detail elsewhere)
     * calculating metrics (basics, table of existing supported metrics)

 * Writing out a qp ensemble
+    * format file is normally written to
+    * see data structure for more information about what's written
+    * see cookbook for example